Gently, sand the surface if necessary, with 220 grit sandpaper for a smooth finish.

 2. Prime the surface

 Ensure that the surface is sufficiently primed with a water-based primer.
-A can of spray primer or a liquid primer applied with a brash would do the job.

 3. Apply the bole or the base colour

 Once the primer is fully dry, you are ready to apply the base colour for the leaf.
 The colour you use now will have a significant effect on the final look of your gilded object.
 To get a vibrant old red colour for both genuine and imitation gold leaf use red bole but if you want a yellow shiny gold colour then use a yellow bole colour.
 Remember the base color will be showing through on the finished gilded object.
 Best practice is to do a test first, one with yellow bole and another with red bole, just one leaf for each to see the results.